Let the Children Play! Why is Play so Important for Learning and Creativity?

 The more we can foster a love of learning in people when they are children, the more they will want to learn and engage with the world around them as adults.

-Not to mention giving them the joy of learning in the moment, simply for the sheer love of it.
+Not to mention giving them the joy of learning at the moment, simply for the sheer love of it.

 You can see the love of learning, and the value of play in this wonderful video from Sam.
 He takes part in our Film Making club, led by video whizz Torsten.